Digital Marketing Vs. Traditional Marketing

 Advantages of Traditional Marketing

-The of traditional marketing still make an impact, especially to the older generation.
+The good old fashioned ways of traditional marketing still make an impact, especially to the older generation.
 Their sense of familiarity with these methods doesn’t need much explanation to encourage them to try a certain product.
 Infographics or fast track advertisement videos may not sit well with them as well as other customers who have less adoption of technology.

 Billboard signs, flyers and brochures are still widely used by brands to this day because of the familiarity component.